crystallabs/virtualtime/README.md

 ### 1. Matching Times

-One can express date and time constraints in the `VirtualTime` object and then match various `Time`s against it to determine which ones match.
+You can express date and time constraints in the `VirtualTime` object and then match various `Time`s against it to determine which ones match.

 For example, let's create a VirtualTime that matches the last Saturday and Sunday of every month.